 Jeffreys Bay

-Have you seen the iconic movie, Endless Summer?
-The one where two surfers go chasing an endless summer in a few African nations like South Africa, Senegal, Ghana, and Nigeria.
+Have you seen the iconic movie Endless Summer?
+The one where two surfers chase an endless summer in a few African nations like South Africa, Senegal, Ghana, and Nigeria.
 Well, one of the locations they surfed at is Jeffreys Bay.
-This bay is known as the “The Surf Mecca of the World” so if you are a surfer or interested in trying surfing Jeffreys Bays is your spot.
-The whole area is famed for its pristine Blue Flag Beaches, ideal for a leisurely afternoon sunbathing sesh.
+This bay is known as the “Surf Mecca of the World,” so Jeffreys Bays is your spot if you are a surfer or interested in trying surfing.
+The area is famed for its pristine Blue Flag Beaches, ideal for a leisurely afternoon sunbathing sesh.

 The Garden Route